Griffin-McCauley/SARC-5400-Visualizing-Complexity/README.md

 ## Static Visualization

-The static version of my visualization contains .... and can be found below.
+The static version of my visualization was created in Adobe Illustrator and contains extractive annotations highlighting the most valuable insights uncovered through this visual data analysis process.
+A copy of this static visualization can be seen below and is also available at [Deliverables/static.pdf](Deliverables/static.pdf) within this repository.
 ![Static Visualization](/Deliverables/static.png)